banner border

 Each taxpayer has a couple of tax-free thresholds each financial year, both for capital gains and income.

-If you’re staking or mining crypto - you’d be right in thinking this is taxed, but only if you earn more than €256 throughout the financial year.
-If you’re under this amount, you won’t need to pay tax.
+If you’re staking or mining crypto - you’d be right in thinking this is taxed, but you only need to file a tax return if you earn more than €256 throughout the financial year.
+If you’re under this amount, you don't need to file a return to report this and this figure would be tax free.
+However, if you earn over this exemption limit, you need to file a tax return and the entire sum is taxable.

-Meanwhile, taxpayers get a €600 short-term capital gains allowance each financial year.
-So if you only make €600 from selling, swapping and spending crypto you’ve held less than a year, then you won’t need to pay tax on this.
+As well as this, taxpayers do not need to file a tax return to report less than €600 in short-term capital gains each financial year.
+So if you earn less than €600 from selling, swapping, or spending crypto you’ve held less than a year, then you won’t need to pay tax on this amount.
+However, like above, if you earn over the exemption limit, you need to file a tax return and the entire sum is taxable.

-Got a shitcoin or fallen foul of a rug pull?
+Got a crapcoin or fallen foul of a rug pull or the FTX fallout?
 Bad investments happen, but you won’t know which your poor performers are unless you’re actively tracking the performance of your entire crypto portfolio.
 In other words, use a crypto portfolio tracker tool to keep track of where you should cut your losses.
 Koinly works as a crypto portfolio tracker (and it’s totally free to use).

 Harvest crypto losses

-Once you know which investments you’re cutting your losses on - you need to realise your losses by disposing of them.
+Once you know which investments you’re cutting your losses on - you need to realize your losses by disposing of them.

 Remember, in Germany, you’ll only pay tax on short-term investments - so crypto you’ve held less than a year.
 This means you can only offset your short-term losses, as your long-term losses aren’t taxed.

-So if you have a poor performer for the year, make sure you dispose of it by selling, swapping or spending it before the end of the financial year to realise your loss and harvest it.
+So if you have a poor performer for the year, make sure you dispose of it by selling, swapping, or spending it before the end of the financial year to realize your loss and harvest it.

 Offset losses